colinxchristmas/stripe_payments/README.md

 # stripe_payments

-stripe_payments is a demo application written with a bit of help from [Pete Keen Mastering Modern Payments](https://www.masteringmodernpayments.com/)
+stripe_payments is a demo application written with a bit of help from [Pete Keen Mastering Modern Payments](https://www.masteringmodernpayments.com/).
-Do yourself a favor and spend the $59 for the basic text if you are new to Stripe and Ruby.
+If you're new to Stripe and Ruby, do yourself a favor and spend the $59 for the basic text.
 I learned quite a bit and expanded what was missing from the core of the text to fit a few more options that I needed.
 I didn't implement all of the course but the basics to get going and learning.
-I plan on adding more from the course soon.
+I plan on adding more from the course as time permits.

 I've also looked through so many tutorials I can't keep track of where I learned what.
 So if you've ever written a tutorial on Stripe, JS, Rails Tests many thanks... seriously THANKS!
 Also a big thanks to a good friend who got me into Ruby and still answers the phone when I have questions.

 I had to teach myself enough JavaScript to setup the payment forms, so this is my first shot at writing JS for the 4 JS files.
-I'll be migrating many of the functions over to a separate file soon to DRY it up a bit on shared/duplicated functions.
+I'll be migrating many of the JS functions over to a separate file soon to DRY it up a bit on shared/duplicated functions.

 ## Dependencies/Versions